robotika/katarina/README.md

 * apyros folder --- logging tools, shared among several Python driven robots.
   This folder is planned be moved into separate repository.

+* demo.py --- integration of image processing with flight control (work in progress)